jldengra/GCDProject/CodeBook.md

 ### Variables in the data set

-* Subject: Volunteer within an age bracket of 19-48 years who took part in the experiment.
+* __subject__: Volunteer within an age bracket of 19-48 years who took part in the experiment.
-  [1] "subject"

-* Activity: One of the following six activities that a person performed can perform wearing a smartphone on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+* _activity__: Name of one of the following six activities that a person performed can perform wearing a smartphone on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING.
-  [2] "activity"

 * Variables that were estimated from sensor signals:
 	The final data set computes their mean groupes by subject and activity.
 	Their names have been extended to be self-explanatory.
 Further information is in the README.txt, and features_info.txt files extracted from the original data set archives.

- [3] "TimeBodyAccelerometerMeanX"
- [4] "TimeBodyAccelerometerMeanY"
- [5] "TimeBodyAccelerometerMeanZ"
- [6] "TimeBodyAccelerometerStdX"
- [7] "TimeBodyAccelerometerStdY"
- [8] "TimeBodyAccelerometerStdZ"
- [9] "TimeGravityAccelerometerMeanX"
-[10] "TimeGravityAccelerometerMeanY"
-[11] "TimeGravityAccelerometerMeanZ"
-[12] "TimeGravityAccelerometerStdX"
-[13] "TimeGravityAccelerometerStdY"
-[14] "TimeGravityAccelerometerStdZ"
-[15] "TimeBodyAccelerometerJerkMeanX"
-[16] "TimeBodyAccelerometerJerkMeanY"
-[17] "TimeBodyAccelerometerJerkMeanZ"
-[18] "TimeBodyAccelerometerJerkStdX"
-[19] "TimeBodyAccelerometerJerkStdY"
-[20] "TimeBodyAccelerometerJerkStdZ"
-[21] "TimeBodyGyroscopeMeanX"
-[22] "TimeBodyGyroscopeMeanY"
-[23] "TimeBodyGyroscopeMeanZ"
-[24] "TimeBodyGyroscopeStdX"
-[25] "TimeBodyGyroscopeStdY"
-[26] "TimeBodyGyroscopeStdZ"
-[27] "TimeBodyGyroscopeJerkMeanX"
-[28] "TimeBodyGyroscopeJerkMeanY"
-[29] "TimeBodyGyroscopeJerkMeanZ"
-[30] "TimeBodyGyroscopeJerkStdX"
-[31] "TimeBodyGyroscopeJerkStdY"
-[32] "TimeBodyGyroscopeJerkStdZ"
-[33] "TimeBodyAccelerometerMagnitudeMean"
-[34] "TimeBodyAccelerometerMagnitudeStd"
-[35] "TimeGravityAccelerometerMagnitudeMean"
-[36] "TimeGravityAccelerometerMagnitudeStd"
-[37] "TimeBodyAccelerometerJerkMagnitudeMean"
-[38] "TimeBodyAccelerometerJerkMagnitudeStd"
-[39] "TimeBodyGyroscopeMagnitudeMean"
-[40] "TimeBodyGyroscopeMagnitudeStd"
-[41] "TimeBodyGyroscopeJerkMagnitudeMean"
-[42] "TimeBodyGyroscopeJerkMagnitudeStd"
-[43] "FrequencyBodyAccelerometerMeanX"
-[44] "FrequencyBodyAccelerometerMeanY"
-[45] "FrequencyBodyAccelerometerMeanZ"
-[46] "FrequencyBodyAccelerometerStdX"
-[47] "FrequencyBodyAccelerometerStdY"
-[48] "FrequencyBodyAccelerometerStdZ"
-[49] "FrequencyBodyAccelerometerJerkMeanX"
-[50] "FrequencyBodyAccelerometerJerkMeanY"
-[51] "FrequencyBodyAccelerometerJerkMeanZ"
-[52] "FrequencyBodyAccelerometerJerkStdX"
-[53] "FrequencyBodyAccelerometerJerkStdY"
-[54] "FrequencyBodyAccelerometerJerkStdZ"
-[55] "FrequencyBodyGyroscopeMeanX"
-[56] "FrequencyBodyGyroscopeMeanY"
-[57] "FrequencyBodyGyroscopeMeanZ"
-[58] "FrequencyBodyGyroscopeStdX"
-[59] "FrequencyBodyGyroscopeStdY"
-[60] "FrequencyBodyGyroscopeStdZ"
-[61] "FrequencyBodyAccelerometerMagnitudeMean"
-[62] "FrequencyBodyAccelerometerMagnitudeStd"
-[63] "FrequencyBodyBodyAccelerometerJerkMagnitudeMean"
-[64] "FrequencyBodyBodyAccelerometerJerkMagnitudeStd"
-[65] "FrequencyBodyBodyGyroscopeMagnitudeMean"
-[66] "FrequencyBodyBodyGyroscopeMagnitudeStd"
-[67] "FrequencyBodyBodyGyroscopeJerkMagnitudeMean"
-[68] "FrequencyBodyBodyGyroscopeJerkMagnitudeStd"
+  __TimeBodyAccelerometerMeanX, TimeBodyAccelerometerMeanY, TimeBodyAccelerometerMeanZ, TimeBodyAccelerometerStdX, TimeBodyAccelerometerStdY, TimeBodyAccelerometerStdZ, TimeGravityAccelerometerMeanX, TimeGravityAccelerometerMeanY, TimeGravityAccelerometerMeanZ, TimeGravityAccelerometerStdX, TimeGravityAccelerometerStdY, TimeGravityAccelerometerStdZ, TimeBodyAccelerometerJerkMeanX, TimeBodyAccelerometerJerkMeanY, TimeBodyAccelerometerJerkMeanZ, TimeBodyAccelerometerJerkStdX, TimeBodyAccelerometerJerkStdY, TimeBodyAccelerometerJerkStdZ, TimeBodyGyroscopeMeanX, TimeBodyGyroscopeMeanY, TimeBodyGyroscopeMeanZ, TimeBodyGyroscopeStdX, TimeBodyGyroscopeStdY, TimeBodyGyroscopeStdZ, TimeBodyGyroscopeJerkMeanX, TimeBodyGyroscopeJerkMeanY, TimeBodyGyroscopeJerkMeanZ, TimeBodyGyroscopeJerkStdX, TimeBodyGyroscopeJerkStdY, TimeBodyGyroscopeJerkStdZ, TimeBodyAccelerometerMagnitudeMean, TimeBodyAccelerometerMagnitudeStd, TimeGravityAccelerometerMagnitudeMean, TimeGravityAccelerometerMagnitudeStd, TimeBodyAccelerometerJerkMagnitudeMean, TimeBodyAccelerometerJerkMagnitudeStd, TimeBodyGyroscopeMagnitudeMean, TimeBodyGyroscopeMagnitudeStd, TimeBodyGyroscopeJerkMagnitudeMean, TimeBodyGyroscopeJerkMagnitudeStd, FrequencyBodyAccelerometerMeanX, FrequencyBodyAccelerometerMeanY, FrequencyBodyAccelerometerMeanZ, FrequencyBodyAccelerometerStdX, FrequencyBodyAccelerometerStdY, FrequencyBodyAccelerometerStdZ, FrequencyBodyAccelerometerJerkMeanX, FrequencyBodyAccelerometerJerkMeanY, FrequencyBodyAccelerometerJerkMeanZ, FrequencyBodyAccelerometerJerkStdX, FrequencyBodyAccelerometerJerkStdY, FrequencyBodyAccelerometerJerkStdZ, FrequencyBodyGyroscopeMeanX, FrequencyBodyGyroscopeMeanY, FrequencyBodyGyroscopeMeanZ, FrequencyBodyGyroscopeStdX, FrequencyBodyGyroscopeStdY, FrequencyBodyGyroscopeStdZ, FrequencyBodyAccelerometerMagnitudeMean, FrequencyBodyAccelerometerMagnitudeStd, FrequencyBodyBodyAccelerometerJerkMagnitudeMean, FrequencyBodyBodyAccelerometerJerkMagnitudeStd, FrequencyBodyBodyGyroscopeMagnitudeMean, FrequencyBodyBodyGyroscopeMagnitudeStd, FrequencyBodyBodyGyroscopeJerkMagnitudeMean, FrequencyBodyBodyGyroscopeJerkMagnitudeStd__